mmbman/Katagiri/1980-04-19-Blue-Cliff-Record-Case-3-Talk-1.md

 <a name="000"></a>
 #### 0:00 start of recording

-Blue Cliff Record, Case 3, “Master Ma is Unwell”:
+*Blue Cliff Record*, Case 3, “Master Ma is Unwell”:

 > Great Master Ma was unwell.
 The temple superintendent asked him, “Teacher, how has your venerable health been in recent days?”
 The Great Master said, “Sun Face Buddha, Moon Face Buddha.”
 >